Cameron-Ord/Code_Tokenizer/readme.md

-a python based code tokenizer
+a python based code tokenizer and parser

+just (attempting) learning the basics of how compilers work